Steem-FOSSbot/steem-fossbot-voter/docs/usage-guide.md

 The first graph shows the score of each post as a blue bar.
 It also shows the ```MIN_SCORE_THRESHOLD``` in gray and the current score threshold when that post was scored.

 As is explained in the [algorithm doc](/docs/algorithm.md), any post score equal to or above ```MIN_SCORE_THRESHOLD``` is included in the score threshold window, which uses an adjusted averaging formula.
-Thus if there are a lot of posts scored low at around ```MIN_SCORE_THRESHOLD```, the score threshold will drop, lowing the "standard" of post quality to that a moderately highly scored post is more likey to be voted on.
+Thus if there are a lot of posts scored low at around ```MIN_SCORE_THRESHOLD```, the score threshold will drop, lowering the "standard" of post quality so that a moderately highly scored post is more likey to be voted on.
 Conversely, if the standard is very high, it is less likely a post will be voted on.

 This is intended to keep voting within the desired amount per day, specified as ```MAX_VOTES_IN_24_HOURS```.
 Additionally, the closer the number of posts today are to this number, the higher the score threshold, as this is added to it.